casact/chainladder-python/README.md

 Please visit the [Documentation](https://chainladder-python.readthedocs.io/en/latest/) page for examples, how-tos, and source code documentation.

+## Have a question?
+Feel free to reach out on [Gitter](https://gitter.im/chainladder-python/community).

 ## Installation
 To install using pip:
 `pip install chainladder`